Analyzing the Impact of Demand Response on Short-Circuit Current via a Unit Commitment Model: Case Studies

-The approximate SCC constraint \eqref{eq:SCC_constraints} was numerically validated in \cite{wang2025imperfect}, with the approximation result for SCC at IBR in bus 1 shown as Fig.~\ref{SCC_approx} (note that the linearization for other buses is not given due to their similar trend).
+The assessment result is summarized in Table \ref{table:SCC_validation_lastrow_Ne_err}, showing that the approximation eliminates Type-I errors and produces only a small amount of Type-II errors, indicating a good performance.
+The approximation result for SCC at IBR in bus 1 is graphically given as Fig.~\ref{SCC_approx} (note that the linearization for other buses is not given due to their similar trend).
 It can be seen that most actual points have been captured by the approximate ones, showing a desired training performance.
-The notation for SGs is defined as follows: $g_1\textrm{-}b2$ and $g_2\textrm{-}b2$ represent the two individual SGs at bus 2, while 2$g\textrm{-}b2$ stands for the both SGs.
-The energy price `$\uplambda_t$' is estimated using the pricing method, namely `restricted method' \cite{wang2025pricing}, and is treated as a constant in the dispatch.